Kimberly Peirce: Stop-Loss

 In 2005, inspired by the real-life stories of American soldiers, including her own brother, fighting in Iraq and coming home, Peirce began work on Stop-Loss.
 Peirce traveled the country interviewing soldiers about their experiences and worked with novelist and screenwriter Mark Richard to turn the research into a screenplay.

 Released in 2008, Stop-Loss received positive reviews from critics.
 Peirce was honored with the Hamilton Behind the Camera True-Grit Directing Award as well as the Andrew Sarris Directing Awards for the film.
 In association with the film, Peirce created a website called SoundOff and gave soldiers and their families cameras to record and share their stories and opinions.
 Shortly after the film's release, Peirce spoke before the National Press Club and members of Congress on behalf of Soldiers and the Stop-Loss Compensation Act, which financially compensated soldiers for multiple tours of duty served because of the stop-loss policy.
 The measure subsequently passed.

-Much of the inspiration for her two films was said to come from her love of The Godfather:

-It showed me that I can take that love of the gangster movie and I can screen it through a family drama.
+Much of the inspiration for her two films was said to come from her love of The Godfather: "It showed me that I can take that love of the gangster movie and I can screen it through a family drama.
 In both my movies family is really important, violence is really important.
 I'm really interested in the psychological and the authentic portrayal of violence—particularly violence that comes out of emotions.
-Before The Godfather, I don't know that you could have such a violent psychological film that was that broadly entertaining.
+Before The Godfather, I don't know that you could have such a violent psychological film that was that broadly entertaining."

 Carrie

-Peirce directed a remake of the 1976 horror film Carrie, an adaptation of Stephen King's novel of the same name, which was released on October 18, 2013.
-It starred Chloë Grace Moretz in the lead role with Julianne Moore and Ansel Elgort in supporting roles.
+Peirce directed a remake of the 1976 horror film Carrie, which was released on October 18, 2013.
+An adaptation of Stephen King's novel of the same name, it starred Chloë Grace Moretz in the lead role, with Julianne Moore and Ansel Elgort in supporting roles.

 The film won the 2014 People's Choice Award for Favorite Horror Movie.
+It grossed at $35,266,619 in the US and Canada and at $84,790,678 worldwide.

 Television

-Kimberly Peirce has directed episodes of John Ridley's American Crime, AMC's Halt and Catch Fire and Turn, WGN's Manhattan, Bill Broyle's A&E History Channel's Six, Joey Soloway's I Love Dick, Justin Simien's Dear White People and Starz' P-Valley.
+Kimberly Peirce has directed episodes of John Ridley's American Crime, AMC's Halt and Catch Fire and Turn, WGN's Manhattan, Bill Broyle's A&E History Channel's Six, Joey Soloway's I Love Dick, Justin Simien's Dear White People,Starz' P-Valley, Game of Silence, Halt and Catch Fire, and Kidding.